meteor/meteor/guide/source/prepare-meteor-3.0.md

 is using Fibers or not.
 In all releases before Meteor 3.0 this property will be `falsy`(`undefined`).
 In Meteor 3.0 this property will be return `true`.

-Wich means that you can have a code like this:
+Which means that you can have a code like this:

 ```js